Tom Alexander (actor): Music

 He composes and performs with his fusion group, Earth Code, which he co-founded in the early 2000s with drummer, Tommy G. Lee.
 The band functions primarily as a trio with keyboards, drums and electric bass.
 The group has had several bassists over the years including Yngwie Malmsteen's touring bassist, Emilio Martinez.
 Guitarists often join the group in live performances and on recordings.
 Earth Code's first album, Tones From the Middle Distance, was released on April 2, 2018.
 Earth Code's second album, Idiom, was released on February 24, 2023.

+Beginning in 2023, he began performing a series of concerts with Grammy-nominated lute virtuoso, Vasilis Kostas.
+The duo performs as Echoes of Greece and describe the music as a fusion of original Greek traditional music, jazz, world and cinematic.

-His latest solo album, Dreams In Blue (Original Soundtrack Studio Recordings from the Films: The Centenarian, Walkin’ the Way & The Last Weekend) released in October 2020.
+Quiescence: A Collection of Ballads, is a compilation album of primarily solo piano originals, and was released in November of 2023.
+Quiescence Vol. 2: A Collection of Ballads was released in February, 2024.
+His latest solo studio album, Dreams In Blue (Original Soundtrack Studio Recordings from the Films: The Centenarian, Walkin’ the Way & The Last Weekend) released in October 2020.
 The music was composed entirely to accompany the films of his son, writer/director Peter Alexander.
 The album features Emilio Martinez on bass and guitar.
 Martinez also engineered and co-produced the recording with Alexander.
 Vocalist Kayla Smith appears on several tracks as well as vocalist/guitarist, Lucas Blando.

 Overbrook Avenue, primarily made up of original compositions, was released in December 2016.
 Alexander played piano and keyboards on the recording, and special guest John Fifield is featured on guitar.
-A solo project, "Cinemusique: A Tribute to 12 Great Film Directors" was released in December of 2021.
+A solo project, "Cinemusique: A Tribute to 12 Great Film Directors" was released in December 2021.

-Personal life

-Alexander married Gwyn Wood on September 10, 1988.
-They have one son, Peter, who was born on March 9, 1997, and is a filmmaker.
-Besides performing with his musical groups, he enjoys watching professional baseball and basketball.
-He also enjoys swimming, travel, and Mediterranean-style cooking.